-2020 Behavior was founded in Silicon Valley in 2018.
-We are a small, unique and highly experienced team providing ABA services exclusively to families working at Google.
-2020 Behavior provides assessment, consultation, direct intervention services, school support services and parent training in the South Bay.
-All of our direct services are provided by BCBA level interventionists.
+2020 Behavior, LLC was founded in Silicon Valley in 2018.
+We are a small, unique and highly experienced team of behavior analysts providing ABA services exclusively to families working at Google.
+We serve clients from ages 18 months to 18 years with a diagnosis of autism and related disorders.
+2020 Behavior, LLC provides assessment, consultation, direct intervention services, school support services and parent training in the South Bay.
+All of our direct services are provided by BCBA level clinicians.

-Charlie Bell, MA, BCBA is founder of 2020 Behavior.
+Charlie Bell, MA, BCBA is co-founder of 2020 Behavior.

 Charlie has over 18 years of experience in the field of ABA.
-Prior to founding 2020 Behavior, Charlie worked within schools, clinics and home settings in Los Angeles, Raleigh, London, Sydney and Singapore.
-Until 2017 Charlie was based in Singapore where she managed her own practice and worked with families across SE Asia, providing direct services, consultation, school consultation, long-distance supervision and social skills training to clients with ASD and related disorders.
+Prior to founding 2020 Behavior, LLC Charlie worked within schools, clinics and home settings in Los Angeles, Raleigh, London, Sydney and Singapore.
+Until 2017 Charlie was based in Singapore where she managed her own practice and worked with families across SE Asia, providing direct services, parent training, supervision, school consultation, social skills training and international consultation to clients with ASD and related disorders.

 Originally from the UK, Charlie has a Masters in Psychology from the University of St. Andrews (Scotland) and holds a post-graduate certification in Behavior Analysis from Florida Institute of Technology.